Your Homestay Accommodation in Bristol

 - Students are able to purchase a student bus pass for £12.00 via the First Bus app

 * During July and August, we occasionally place students with families who live outside our normal catchment area.
-These students may have to take a short bus ride to come to school (maximum 15 minutes).
+These students may have to take a short bus or train ride to come to school.
+This may also occasionally be true for some students throughout the year, although we try our best to place all of our students as close to school as possible.

 Advice for students in homestay and private accommodation